Easy Addictive Tomato Chutney Recipe For Canning or Freezing

 - Ladle the chutney into 1/2 pint canning jars leaving 1/4" headspace and attach the two-piece canning lids.
 Transfer to canner as you fill and seal.

-- Once all the jars are added, bring the canner to a boil for 10 minutes (both half-pints and pints), adjusting heat as needed to keep a medium boil (not too hard).
+- Once all the jars are added, bring the canner to a boil for 10 minutes (half-pints – 15 minutes for pints), adjusting heat as needed to keep a medium boil (not too hard).

 - When timer goes off, turn off burner, remove lid and let jars sit for 5 minutes before removing the jars to a towel-lined surface to cool for 12 to 24 hours.
 Check seals and store in a dark, cool place.